 - your employee, or a self-employed person working on your premises, is killed or suffers a major injury (including the result of physical violence); or a member of the public is killed or taken to hospital

-- You must notify the enforcing authority without delay (e.g. by telephone).
+- You must notify the enforcing authority without delay (eg by telephone).
 They will ask for brief details about your business, the injured person and the accident; and within ten days you must follow this up with a completed accident report form (F2508).
-This can be via the Incident Contact Centre, see below.

 Over-SEVEN day injury

 - If there is an accident connected with work (including an act of physical violence) and your employee, or a self-employed person working on your premises, suffers an injury and is absent from work for over seven days you must send a completed accident report form (F2508) to the enforcing authority within ten days.
-This can be via the incident Contact Centre (see below).
+This should be online.
 An over seven day injury is one which is not major but results in the injured person being away from work or unable to do their normal work for more than seven days (including non-work days).
 (Note: this used to be 3 days absence but was changed in April 2012).
-Employers are required by European law to record all injuries in an accident book, including accidents that result in 3 days (or more) absence from work.
+Employers are required by European law to record all injuries in an accident book, including accidents that result in 3 days (or more) absence from work

-- If a doctor notifies you in writing that your employee suffers from a reportable work-related disease then you must send a completed disease report form (F2508A) to the enforcing authority.
+- If a doctor notifies you in writing that your employee suffers from a reportable work-related disease then you must complete a disease report form (F2508A) online to the enforcing authority.
 A self employed person notified verbally by his/her doctor that they are suffering from a reportable work related disease is obliged to report the matter to their enforcing authority.
-A summary of the reportable diseases is given later.
+A summary of the reportable diseases is given later

-- If something happens which does not result in a reportable injury, but which clearly could have done, then it may be a dangerous occurrence which must be reported immediately (e.g. by telephone).
-A summary of the reportable dangerous occurrences is given later.
+- If something happens which does not result in a reportable injury, but which clearly could have done, then it may be a dangerous occurrence which must be reported immediately (eg by telephone).
+A summary of the reportable dangerous occurrences is given below

 - Within ten days you must follow this up with a completed accident report form (F2508).
-This can be via the Incident Contact Centre.
+This should be online

 What if I’m self-employed?